cyrex562/imgui-rs/docs/FAQ.md

 ### Q: How can I easily use icons in my application?
 The most convenient and practical way is to merge an icon font such as FontAwesome inside you main font.
 Then you can refer to icons within your strings.
-You may want to see `ImFontConfig::GlyphMinAdvanceX` to make your icon look monospace to facilitate alignment.
+You may want to see `ImFontConfig::glyph_min_advance_x` to make your icon look monospace to facilitate alignment.
 (Read the [docs/FONTS.md](https://github.com/ocornut/imgui/blob/master/docs/FONTS.md) file for more details about icons font loading.)
 With some extra effort, you may use colorful icon by registering custom rectangle space inside the font atlas, and copying your own graphics data into it.
-See docs/FONTS.md about using the AddCustomRectFontGlyph API.
+See docs/FONTS.md about using the add_custom_rect_font_glyph API.

 ##### [Return to Index](#index)